ssc256/keypsafe-docs/architecture/crypto-architecture.md

 The Argon parameters (`argonSalt`, `time`, `memMiB`, `parallelism`, `version`) are stored per-vault in the database, so they can be migrated independently of the vault's encryption.

 **The recovery key** is generated once at signup (32 random bytes) and stored in a dedicated system vault (`secret_type = 'paper_key'`, `vault_source = 'keypsafe'`).
 This vault is filtered out of all user-facing vault listings.
-In the wallet-bridge flow, the bridge decrypts this system vault internally during backup finalization; the recovery key never crosses into wallet code.
-Lost-passkey recovery happens in the Keypsafe web app or CLI rather than through the wallet bridge.
+In the wallet bridge flow, the bridge decrypts this system vault internally to create the backup envelopes; the recovery key never crosses into the wallet.
+The fallback path is only available in the Keypsafe web app or CLI rather than through the wallet bridge.

 ### Independence of the two factors